-A firewalk is the act of walking barefoot over a short trail of burning embers or stones.
-In some cultures it’s an important rites of passage, but to Michael, it’s a ridiculous expectation of bravery.
-In this scene Michael explains he believes the new manager should be fearless and his loyal co-worker, Dwight Schrute, played by the incredible Rainn Wilson, is first in line.
-Underneath it’s silliness there is a very valuable lesson of life to be obtained through Dwight’s actions towards the challenge and symbolically, we artists who are striving for success are no different than him in this moment.
+Now, a firewalk is the act of walking barefoot over a short trail of burning embers or stones and in some cultures it’s an important rites of passage, but to Michael, it’s a ridiculous expectation of bravery.
+In this scene Michael explains he believes the new manager should be fearless and his loyal co-worker, Dwight Schrute, played by the incredible actor, Rainn Wilson, is first in line.
+Underneath it’s silliness, there is a very valuable lesson of life to be obtained through Dwight’s actions towards the challenge and symbolically, we artists who are striving for success are no different than him in this moment.
 Dwight is the leading salesman, the assistant (to the) regional manager, the personal assistant to Scott and like all of us artists, an individual with one goal in mind: Be the manager!

-With blind faith, Dwight doesn’t hesitate at the chance to show the world he has what it takes to be manager of Scranton Branch and after pushing his boss out of the way, the ignorant slut (as he is name called in the show) walks along the burning trail of embers!
+With blind faith and zero hesitation, Dwight jumps at the chance to show the world he has what it takes to be manager and the ignorant slut (as he is name called in the show) walks along the burning trail of embers!
 This is his moment to proclaim his goal and his co-workers applaud his bravery, but he does something which you should never do on a firewalk… Dwight stops walking in the middle of the trail!

 Numerous articles state that one should never stop walking at any point on the trail.
 The reason why most people who act on a firewalk don’t get burned is due to the time it takes for the heat to transfer to skin.
 So, if one keeps walking, they have a less chance of pain, but if one stop and stand on the embers, heat will transfer and pain is a guarantee.
 I guess Dwight didn’t read any of those articles.
 He stands there burning his feet to a crisp and while yelling at Michael to, “GIVE ME THE JOB!”
 Falls, rolls around and crawls out.
 The scene cuts to Dwight covered in black ash with his feet wrapped up in bandages.